❝ there is no best treatment but there is plenty of good help available ❞

-The first thing to decide is whether you are looking for professional help or want to plan your own self directed route to recovery.
-Here are some choices...
+Decide whether you are looking for professional help or want to self direct your route to recovery.

 SMART Recovery is a mutual aid programme to help people manage their recovery from any type of addictive behaviour.
 Meetings can be found in most towns and cities.
 This includes addictive behaviour with substances such as alcohol, nicotine or drugs, or compulsive behaviours such as gambling, sex, eating, shopping, self-harming and so on.
 SMART stands for ‘Self Management And Recovery Training’.

 There is no single approach to recovery that is right for everyone.
 Research into various recovery methods and therapies suggests that mutual aid can help recovery and so can treatment – a combination of the two is probably even better for many people.
 SMART Recovery draws on scientific evidence to help participants decide whether they have a problem, build up their motivation to change and offer a set of proven tools and techniques to support recovery.
 The SMART Recovery programme has four elements: i) Building and maintaining motivation ii) Coping with urges iii) Managing thoughts, feelings and behaviours iv) Living a balanced life.

 People can stay with SMART as long as they wish.
 There is no requirement to make a lifetime commitment to the programme, just to their recovery and leading a healthier life.
 Many people find that continuing to participate in SMART after they have recovered helps them avoid lapses or relapses.
 Some will volunteer to train as facilitators and set up further meetings.
 Others simply continue to attend meetings and share their experiences with others.